rutzsco/rutzsco-smart-flow-ui/.github/setup.md

 > If you desire different names or values for your DEV/QA/PROD environments, you can set up the variables at the Environment level instead of the Repository level.

 You can customize and run the following commands (or just set it up manually by going to the Settings -> Secrets -> Actions -> Variables).
 Replace '<<YOURAPPNAME>>' with a value that is unique to your deployment, which can contain dashes or underscores (i.e. 'xxx-doc-review').
 APP_NAME_NO_DASHES should be the same but without dashes.

+These should be set at the environment level and may be the same for all environments.

 ```bash
 gh variable set APP_NAME -b <<YOUR-APP-NAME>>